Boston Adventure

-Boston Adventure is a 1943 novel by Jean Stafford.
+Boston Adventure is a 1944 novel by Jean Stafford.
 It was her first published novel and was a surprise best-seller, launching her career as a writer.

 Set shortly before World War II, it tells the story of Sonia Marburg, who grew up in Chichester, a small fishing village on the North Shore facing Boston.
 Deserted by her father and burdened with an insane mother, she dreams of life on the imagined splendor of Beacon Hill, a rich neighborhood in Boston.
 When she becomes the protegee of a wealthy Bostonian as a teenager her dream is achieved, but with it comes the revelation of an empty, decadent society.

+Reception

+Critic Marguerite Young at The Kenyon Review (Autumn 1944) found the novel appealing for its sophistication: “[W]ritten with incisive, painstaking delicacy, as if an insect recorded those minutiae which escape the average eye…a delightful novel.”

+New York Times reviewer Orville Prescott, commenting on the novel almost three years after its publication, compares it unfavorably to Stafford’s newly released novel The Mountain Lion (1947).
+Prescott considers Boston Adventure, though “impressive,” overrated by critics: “[I]mitative, overwrought, overstuffed with repetitious material and abusive rather than penetrating in its social satire.”

+Reviewer Ruth Page at the New York Times (September 24, 1944) is impressed with the accomplishment of Stafford’s prose, delivering “imagery of symbolic value.”

+Retrospective appraisal

+Biographer Mary Ann Wilson observes the “Boston Adventure and The Mountain Lion (1947) anticipate later feminist issues of female self-definition, powerlessness, and socially constructed gender roles…”

+Writing in Salmagundi, literary critic Evelyn Toynton remarks that Boston Adventure is “the least artistically interesting of Stafford’s three novels and the only one to become a best-seller.”